 2. Spend more time on the things you enjoy

-Seeing the signs that they were drifting apart, they tried to free up time.
-They hired cleaners, planned and cooked meals in advance, and one of them even changed jobs to improve their work-life balance.
-Soon, they had a few hours each week just for them.
+Many couples see the signs that they are drifting apart, and try to free up time, by hiring cleaners, meal planning and even changing jobs to improve their work-life balance.
+By doing this, they make more time each week for themselves.

 Freeing up time to focus on the important things in your businesses starts with removing all the tasks you shouldn’t be doing in the first place from getting other people to do them to automating those processes.